EMGuyant/inquisitive-nature/_posts/2022-12-12-what-is-ms-power-platform.md

 ## Power BI
 Power BI is a tool for analyzing data and making informed decisions.
 The basic parts of Power BI include Workspaces, Datasets, Reports & Dashboards, and Apps.

-A workspace is a defined container to store related datasets, reports, dashboards, and dataflows.
+A workspace is a container to store related datasets, reports, dashboards, and dataflows.
 Workspaces come in two types either My workspace or workspaces.
 My workspace is a personal workspace.
 Workspaces is a container for collaborating and sharing content.
 All workspace members require a Power BI Pro license.

 Datasets are the data imported, connected to, or created within Power BI.
 The datasets are the data that underlie Power BI reports.
 When creating a  dataset you associate it with a workspace.
 You can include a dataset in multiple workspaces and use it in multiple reports.